dm-lalwani/netflix-gpt-3.5/README.md

 - Update Store with movies Data
 - Planning for MainContauiner & secondary container
 - Fetch Data for Trailer Video
+- Update Store with Trailer Video Data
+- Embedded the Yotube video and make it autoplay and mute
+- Tailwind Classes to make Main Container look awesome

 # Features